Roslaan001/altsch-sec-semester-exam/Readme.md

 # Install Certbot for SSL
 apt install certbot python3-certbot-nginx -y
 ```
+So basically, what this script will do is update the ec2, download nginx, clone my code from github, move it to the nginx default html path, download and install nodejs, and installing certbot which will be used for SSL certificate

 After this, I clicked on launch instance to create my EC2 instance and it was created successfully